 curl --user-agent "Googlebot/2.1 (+http://www.google.com/bot.html)" -v "https://cdn.haeckdesign.com/images/haeck-design-logo-raleigh-nc.svg"

 Not a Perfect Fix...
-But close.
+But awfully close.

 Patch fixes are rarely perfect and using WAF is no exception.
 While it does prevent hot-linking there is one notable drawback - the cost.
 After running WAF for a month I checked back to see the bill estimates, expecting to see a negligible cost...
 I was disappointed.
 While it was only a buck or two, the underlying structure is what bothered me.
 It appears as though AWS is charging per hit - which is not ideal.
 That's similar to a bouncer charging you per "troublemaker" kicked out.
 If you run with that concept over time you'll probably notice that the focus isn't really on providing security, it's more on reporting incidents.
 I may be expecting too much, but we're not trying to do anything overly complicated here.
-That said - These are the current WAF rates and Amazon has historically had a tendency of lowering pricing after unrolling infrastructure.
+That said - These are the current WAF rates and Amazon has historically tended towards lowering pricing after unrolling infrastructure.
 I hope WAF won't be an exception to that rule.
 Ultimately a bucket policy setup similar to S3 might be the solution, but I do understand that the most important function of Cloudfront is providing media quickly - So worrying about restricting that should be a lower priority on the task-list.

 One other point I'd suggest keeping in mind is that some distribution tools should have access.
-Google, Bing, and popular social networks are the obvious one's, but if you rely on RSS readers like Flipboard or Apple News - you may want to do some testing to ensure this filter doesn't get in the way.
-This is obviously a "case-by-case" thing, but I do suggest you give it a look before marking the finished.
+Google, Bing, and popular social networks are the obvious ones, but if you rely on RSS readers like Flipboard or Apple News - you may want to do some testing to ensure this filter doesn't get in the way.
+This is a "case-by-case" thing, but I do suggest you give it a look before marking the finished.

-All things considered using WAF to prevent Cloudfront hotlinking is the best option going and certainly suitable for production use.
+All things considered, using WAF to prevent Cloudfront hotlinking is the best option going and certainly suitable for production use.
 AWS is constantly changing though, so if you have some ways to optimize this approach please feel free to include them in comments or on your favorite social.
 If you've found this post useful share it with the buttons below and thanks for stopping by.